LudovicGouverneur/Learn-github/README.md

      * preceding ID
      * ...
  * `clear` : clear the terminal console
- * `git ignore or .gitignore` : to specify the file we don't want to include
+ * `git ignore or .gitignore` : to specify the file/folder we don't want to include
-   * `touch .gitignore`
+   * `touch .gitignore``
    * open the file
-   * type the name of the file you want to ignore
+   * type the name of the file/dir you want to ignore
    * Will not be taken in consideration for commands like 'git add.'